nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 ---

+### Checkpoint 4 — CLI Flags & Spec Overrides

+Introduced CLI flags for controlling risk limits and policy enforcement.
+Overrides now merge with loaded RiskPolicy and are logged in manifest as `risk_overrides`.
+Precedence order: file < spec < CLI.
+Default behavior unchanged if no flags are provided.

+---

 ### Phase 11 — Strategy DSL v1 (“Sentences”)

 **Intent.** Make strategies editable as readable IF/THEN sentences that compile into CSC’s action tape.